-Attitude Indicator or Artificial Horizon (items 2,3)
+Attitude Indicator or Artificial Horizon (Items 2,3)

-The words artificial horizon summarize this instruments function.
+The words artificial horizon summarize this instrument's function.
 Markings on the instrument's face aid you in determining the aircraft's pitch and bank attitudes.
 The center bar, when aligned with the horizon, indicates straight and level flight.
+Bank markings at the edge of the instrument (item 3) indicate 10, 20, 30 and 60-degree banks.
+The bank indicator (a small arrow at the top of the gauge) points to the bank markings.
+The arrow is stationary at the top of the gauge - the markings around the edge move.
 Horizontal markings near the center indicate nose-up and nose-down pitch angles.

-Altimeter (items 4,5)
+Altimeter (Items 4,5)

 Altitude in feet above sea level is measured.
 This gauge is read as a clock face with 10 instead of 12 divisions.
 The small hand indicates thousands of feet, while the large hand indicates hundreds.
-The FS2 altimeter has fine 20-foot increments between the 100-foot markings.
+The FS2 attimeter has fine 20-foot increments between the 100-foot markings.
 Atmospheric pressure operates this gauge.
-Barometric pressure changes caused by changes in the weather can cause errors in the altitude reading, so pilots flying below 18,000 feet must often calibrate this gauge to the barometric pressure of the airspace through which they are flying.
+Barometric pressure changes caused by changes in the weather can cause errors in the attitude reading, so pliots flying below 18,000 feet must often calibrate this gauge to the barometric pressure of the airspace through which they are flying.
 The small knob on the gauge (item 4) is used to set the barometric pressure in the small square window on the face of the altimeter (near the "3").
-The FS2's altimeter can be adjusted for barometric pressure by pressing the CTRL B key.
+The FS2's attimeter can be adjusted for barometric pressure by pressing the CTRL B key.
 A "B" appears on the altimeter's adjustment knob to reference this key.

-A small arrow near the outside of the gauge acts as the gauge's "third hand" which indicates tens of thousands of feet.
+A small arrow near the outside of the gauge (64K) acts as the gauge's "third hand" which indicates tens of thousands of feet.
 Remember, this gauge reads altitude above sea level, not ground level.
-At an airport at a 750 ft. elevation, the altitude reads 750 ft. while sitting on the ground (after barometric pressure adjustment).
+At an airport at a 750 ft. elevation, the altimeter reads 750 ft. while sitting on the ground (after barometric pressure adjustment).